borisdev/research/tune_llms/README.md

 TLDR: If your AI feature is stuck becaause of bad quality training data you might consider pausing your labeling after reading this.

 This is a non-technical overview on moving away from human annotation and towards fine-tuning ChatGPT or other large language models (LLM).

+This is a simplification of material you will at these site on the internet... .

 In this article we try to provide non-technical high-level overview of how fine-tuning ChatGPT is new and different to conventional human labeling.